owickstrom/intero-neovim/README.md

   Work with your Haskell code directly in GHCi using Neovim `:terminal` buffers.
   Load your file and play around with top-level functions directly.

+- **Type Information**

+  You can ask for type information of the identifier under your cursor as well as of a selection.

 ## Demo

 [![asciicast](https://asciinema.org/a/q9I5eNblDLCoOiQlZjm1ce0ba.png)](https://asciinema.org/a/q9I5eNblDLCoOiQlZjm1ce0ba?size=20&speed=3&theme=tango)